capsign/.github/profile/README.md

 Our mission is to enable more opportunities and greater economic benefits for private companies, shareholders, and investors through blockchain technology.
 We believe that interoperability will be a major driver for compliance automation, deep liquidity, and composability between financial services.
 We're focused specifically on private markets by improving workflows for transactions involving restricted securities.

 ## Technology Stack

+As a young startup, our tech stack is optimized to allow us to ship at hyperspeed.
+As we mature, we envision adoption of technologies that are more optimized for the platform.

 | Category            | Technology      | Description                                                                                                                 |
 |---------------------|-----------------|-----------------------------------------------------------------------------------------------------------------------------|